FomalhautUmbrage/Quadtree-Range-Based-Search/README.md

 # Command
 ## INIT
 **Parameters:** *m x0 y0 x1 y1* <br/>
 **Description:** Create a new quadtree.
 The parameter m, which is guaranteed to be greater than 4, represents the number of points that can be stored at a node before the quadtree expands.
-The points (x0,y0), (x1,y1) represent a rectangle
+The points (x0,y0), (x1,y1) represent a rectangle in space.
+This initial rectangle defines all of space for the quadtree – no point outside of this space may be stored.
+The boundary of this rectangle is included in the space of points.